 The Cornwall Reports exclusive on local MPs links to Israel is very timely.
 I have just today returned from taking part in The Big Ride for Palestine, cycling with 200 others from all over the UK and beyond (including three of us from Cornwall – my wife, Euan McPhee from Falmouth and myself) from Coventry to London.

-Cornwall Reports, the news website for Cornwall, has published this here.
+Cornwall Reports, the news website for Cornwall, has published their exclusive here.
 It is behind the paywall, but Cornwall Reports is well worth subscribing to if you are interested in Cornwall issues.
 It is very low cost and totally subscriber funded and the editorial line is well left of centre and focuses on issues around the local NHS and dysfunctional Cornwall Council amongst other things.

 The mass ride over three days was an amazing experience.
 The riders included many with direct experience of Palestine, including an extended family of 12 Palestinians from three generations, who had come together from exile in several countries to take part.
 For more details see my account of it with photos in my cycling blog.